 9. 1994 Mandela Inauguration Coin

 Easily the one coin with much historical significance on this list.
 As with the other Mandela coins, they are in the R5 denomination value and were released for a limited period and quickly snatched up by collectors and investors they did not last much in general circulation.
-They go for upwards of R170, 000, and it is a good thing to quickly get one since the historical significance and rarity means their price is only going up.

 10. 1893-1894 Kruger half ponds